errisy/ng2ts/README.md

 ## Notes for Beginners:
 * **Call a function of a child component?**

-  In Angular 2, you can get the reference of any Component in the 'template' by decorating a propary with @ViewChild('id in template').
+...In Angular 2, you can get the reference of any Component in the 'template' by decorating a propary with @ViewChild('id in template').
-* This is something you have to work around in Angular 1 by $scope.$broadcast or by obtaining the reference of a controller through   'two-way binding' of a directive.
+...This is something you have to work around in Angular 1 by $scope.$broadcast or by obtaining the reference of a controller through   'two-way binding' of a directive.
 * **Call a function of a parent component from child component?**
   Just use EventEmitter.
 However, you need to manually initialize the EventEmitter.
 Although I used to assume that Angular should do that for me automatically.
 But it doesn't.
 * **rxjs Observable: map is not a function issue.**